 With the input quantize you can switch off the musical mode. quantize = 0 disables quantiziation and the faders create a continous CV (the internal resolution is 127 steps, just like in a MIDI CC).
-And quantize = 1 will quantize to semitones ( $\frac{1}{12}$ V steps).
+And quantize = 1 will quantize to semitones ($\frac{1}{12}$ V steps).

-Note: The maximum number of notches of a fader is 25.
-That nicely matches the 25 possible semitones of two octaves.
+Note: The maximum number of notches is 201.
+But if you select more than 25 notches, the force feedback is turned off as the notches would get too small to work.
+This number of 25 "real" notches nicely matches the 25 possible semitones of two octaves.
 If you increase that range, the notches are switched off.